 Elimination diets are, in fact, great for figuring out food allergies.
 Of course, gluten, corn, dairy and processed foods are among the most common offenders.
 To see if symptoms begin to improve remove the possible offenders for a minimum of three weeks.
 Reintroduce foods slowly.
 Reactions will be noticed immediately.
 Presumably, they will then be easily traced back to the offending substance.

 Elaine Gottscahll, M.Sc. created The Specific Carbohydrate Diet.
 In fact, this approach leads with the idea that gastrointestinal disorders are related to imbalances in the body.
 The main imbalance is found between carbohydrates and intestinal bacteria.
 Ultimately this brings a further decline in health.
 The author states that the success rate of her approach is quite high.
 For example, the recovery rate for Crohn’s disease is 80%.
 Meanwhile the recovery rate for diverticulitis is 95%.
-Furthermore, there are very encouraging results for celiac disease and spastic colon.
+Furthermore, there are very encouraging results for celiac disease – you can learn more about managing celiac disease here- and spastic colon.
 Her approach is based on the teachings of Dr. Sidney V. Haas,

 Diet highlights include avoidance of processed meat, canned fish and smoked meat.
 In addition, avoid cereal grains, flour, potatoes, yam, chickpeas, soybeans and seaweed.
 Finally milk, beer, baking powder and seeds.